What You Need to Know About Multi-Rate Meters

 Multi-rate meters (sometimes referred to as two-rate meters or economy 7) mean that you will pay different rates for your business electricity depending on when you use it.
 This usually means that you’ll have a separate day rate and a cheaper off-peak night rate.

 Multi-rate meters are useful for businesses operating outside of typical peak usage hours.
-For example, a restaurant, night club or distribution centres may benefit from an economy 7 meter.
+For example, a restaurant, nightclub club or distribution centre may benefit from an economy of 7 meters.